-2016-19 IAPE CBA Page 14

-H. Retraining Allowance and Outplacement Services.

-1. If an Employee who has completed at least nine months of employment is terminated as part of a reduction in force, or due to automation or outsourcing, the Company will provide a retraining education allowance and/or outplacement assistance as provided below.
+- H. Retraining Allowance and Outplacement Services. - 1.
+If an Employee who has completed at least nine months of employment is terminated for reasons qualifying the Employee for Severance Pay under Article VII, the Company will provide a retraining education allowance and/or outplacement assistance as provided below.
 To use a retraining education allowance, the Employee must apply for admission to the school within six (6) months from the date of termination and must have completed the courses for which he or she has enrolled within two (2) years from the date of enrollment.
 Payments for educational assistance will be paid directly to the educational institution selected by the Employee.
-If the Employee withdraws from the program, any refund for tuition, up to the amount of the allowance paid by Dow Jones, will be paid to the Company.

-- 2. In cases of outsourcing or replacement by automation: - 9-18 months -- \$3,000 retraining allowance + Level 1 outplacement - 18 months-3 years -- \$6,000 retraining allowance + Level 1 outplacement - 3-5 years -- \$9,000 retraining allowance + Level 2 outplacement - 5+ years -- \$12,000 retraining allowance + Level 2 outplacement - 3.
-In cases of reductions in force or job elimination: - 9-18 months -- Level 1 outplacement - 18 months-3 years -- Level 2 outplacement - 3-5 years -- \$3,500 retraining allowance + Level 1 outplacement - 5+ years -- \$5,000 retraining allowance + Level 2 outplacement

-I. Rehire.
-Any laid-off Employee who is rehired by the Company within one (1) month of the layoff date shall be granted the seniority he or she had when he or she was dismissed, except that his or her period of employment for severance pay purposes shall start from date of rehire if he or she received a severance payment prior to the date of rehire.

-J. Employees while on notice of layoff shall have priority over non-employees for any job opening for which they are qualified, provided their performance in their current job is satisfactory.
+If the Employee withdraws from the program, any refund for tuition, up to the amount of the allowance paid by Dow Jones, will be paid to the Company. - 2.
+In cases of outsourcing or replacement by automation: - 9-18 months -- \$3,000 retraining allowance + Level 1 outplacement - 18 months-3 years -- \$6,000 retraining allowance + Level 1 outplacement - 3-5 years -- \$9,000 retraining allowance + Level 2 outplacement - 5+ years -- \$12,000 retraining allowance + Level 2 outplacement - 3.
+In cases of reductions in force or job elimination: - 9-18 months -- Level 1 outplacement - 18 months-3 years -- Level 2 outplacement - 3-5 years -- \$3,500 retraining allowance + Level 1 outplacement - 5+ years -- \$5,000 retraining allowance + Level 2 outplacement - I. Rehire.
+Any laid-off Employee who is rehired by the Company within one (1) month of the layoff date shall be granted the seniority he or she had when he or she was dismissed, except that his or her period of employment for severance pay purposes shall start from date of rehire if he or she received a severance payment prior to the date of rehire. - J. Employees while on notice of layoff and for thirty (30) days following their effective termination date shall have priority over non-employees for any job opening for which they are qualified, provided their performance in their job held at the time of termination is satisfactory.
+Employees eligible for priority under this Section must apply for the job opening in question and must indicate in their application that they are eligible for priority.
 The Employee's qualifications for the job shall be determined by the hiring manager.